| |

 priority.
 And after all, I do like Orange Juice with less pulp, so

+who am I to talk.
 Every few months I will notice an interesting jar of

 raspberry jam on the shelf at the grocery store (or specialty store)